 "Psychology graduates have a set of skills and attributes that are highly regarded by organisations and the general community, including advanced communication skills, the ability to design, conduct and evaluate research, and the ability to think critically and creatively about problems," he says.

 "Psychology provides graduates with an exciting diversity of professional pathways, guaranteed to satisfy and enrich those who wish to make a difference to their world through enriching people's lives and working for social and community change."

 In 2012 there were approximately 28,300 registered Psychologists in Australia, with the majority of these working in direct service provision.

 Starting salary: $50,000

 Source: Australian Bureau of Statistics

-Consider enrolling in one of the following courses and majors to prepare yourself for a career in Sustainability.
+Consider enrolling in one of the following courses and majors to prepare yourself for a career in Psychology.

 Also see the Faculty of Arts and Social Sciences, Health Sciences and the University of Sydney Business School.